Prolegomena to Any Future Metaphysics: Proposals as to an investigation of the Critique of Pure Reason upon which a judgment may follow

 Kant proposed that his work be tested in small increments, beginning with the basic assertions.
 The Prolegomena can be used as a general outline to be compared to the Critique.
 He was not satisfied with certain parts of the Critique and suggested that the discussions in the Prolegomena be used to clarify those sections.
 The unsatisfactory parts were the deduction of the categories and the paralogisms of pure reason in the Critique.
 If the Critique and the Prolegomena are studied and revised by a united effort by thinking people, then metaphysics may finally become scientific.
 In this way, metaphysical knowledge can be distinguished from false knowledge.
 Theology will also be benefited because it will become independent of mysticism and dogmatic speculation.

-Appraisal
+Reception

 Lewis White Beck claimed that the chief interest of the Prolegomena to the student of philosophy is "the way in which it goes beyond and against the views of contemporary positivism".
-He wrote: "The Prolegomena is, moreover, the best of all introductions to that vast and obscure masterpiece, the Critique of Pure Reason. … It has an exemplary lucidity and wit, making it unique among Kant's greater works and uniquely suitable as a textbook of the Kantian philosophy."
+He wrote: "The Prolegomena is, moreover, the best of all introductions to that vast and obscure masterpiece, the Critique of Pure Reason. ...
+It has an exemplary lucidity and wit, making it unique among Kant's greater works and uniquely suitable as a textbook of the Kantian philosophy."
 Ernst Cassirer asserted that "the Prolegomena inaugurates a new form of truly philosophical popularity, unrivaled for clarity and keenness".
 Schopenhauer, in 1819, declared that the Prolegomena was "the finest and most comprehensible of Kant's principal works, which is far too little read, for it immensely facilitates the study of his philosophy".

+As a teenager Ernst Mach read and was inspired by the Prolegomena, before later reaching the conclusion that the 'thing-in-itself' was "just an illusion".

+"Prolegomena to Any Future Metaphysics That Will Be Able to Present Itself as a Science" is the name of a song by John Zorn on the album Prolegomena.